xython-monitoring/xython/README.md

 * disk status show which rule matched the partition
 * TODO: permit to hide acked tests in nongreen page
 * Add more "standard" tests to xymon client (ntpd, smart, lvm, sensors for example)
+* TLS communication between client and server is supported as a PoC (until I finish deploy client)
+* IPV6 communication between client and server is supported

 # GUI
 ## acks